-5. Profile analyses
+4. Profile analyses

-In this section data are presented for each profile and an interpretation of the changes that have occurred is presented.
+In this section, data are presented for each profile and along with an interpretation of the changes that have occurred.
 Each profile analysis is accompanied by three pages of figures.
-The first page has photographs of the profile site taken from about 20 meters each side looking back towards the profile line (taken in May 2006) at the top.
-At the bottom of the first page is a diagram of profile lines at the start of the monitoring programme in April 1997, the end of the first contract (November 1999), the end of the second contract period (April 2002), and at the time of the last survey(May 2006).
-The second page comprises a 'spaghetti' diagram showing the 19 surveys of the profiles (April 1997, November 1997, April 1998, November 1998, April 1999, November 1999, April/May 2000, November 2000, June 2001, November 2001 and April 2002, November 2002, April 2003, November 2003, April 2004, November 2004, April 2005, November 2005, May 2006) in the upper section, and in the lower section, a different view of the same data commonly known as an 'Excursion Distance Analysis'.
-For those profiles for which a longer term data set is available (those monitored by Kirk and Single, or by Parnell (1996)), the full record is presented.
+The first page has photographs of the profile site taken from about 20 meters each side looking back towards the profile line (taken in April 2009) at the top.
+At the bottom of the first page is a diagram of profile lines at the start of the monitoring programme in April 1997, the end of the first contract (November 1999), the end of the second contract period (April 2002), the end of the third contract(May 2006), and at the end of the current contract (April 2009).
+The second page comprises a 'spaghetti' diagram showing the 25 surveys of the profiles (April 1997, November 1997, April 1998, November 1998, April 1999, November 1999, April/May 2000, November 2000, June 2001, November 2001 and April 2002, November 2002, April 2003, November 2003, April 2004, November 2004, April 2005, November 2005, May 2006, November 2006, April 2007, November 2007, April 2008, November 2008, April 2009) in the upper section, and in the lower section, a different view of the same data commonly known as an 'Excursion Distance Analysis'.
 The final page shows beach volume data (m per linear meter of beach) presented as a graph and a table.
 The limits for the calculations are determined as shown in Figure 3 and Table 2.
 The upper beach limit was a point on the upper beach landward of any profile change (if possible) or at the upper limit of the profile measurement.
 Because changes at the lower beach can indicate erosion, a measurement based on elevation is appropriate.
 This was taken at profile closure depth if this was evident, or at a point which was reached on most surveys.
 Where a profile did not reach the chosen lower limit, a value was estimated based on linear extrapolation or on values measured before and after a missing data point.